Comprehensive Eye Health Evaluation & Vision Testing

 Autorefractors are especially helpful for determining an eyeglass prescription for young children and other patients who may have trouble sitting still, paying attention, and providing the feedback needed to perform accurate manual refraction.

 A slit lamp is a binocular microscope used to examine the structures of your eye under high magnification to examine the structures of the front of your eyes, including your eyelids, cornea, conjunctiva, iris, lens, retina, and optic nerve.

 A wide range of eye conditions and diseases can be detected with the slit lamp exam, including cataracts, macular degeneration, corneal ulcers, and diabetic retinopathy.

 A tonometer measures the pressure in your eyes to help determine if you have glaucoma.

-The common "puff-of-air" test, technically known as non-contact tonometry, or NCT.
+The common "puff-of-air" test is technically known as non-contact tonometry, or NCT.
 It is completely painless, and the tonometer does not touch your eye.

 There are no warning signs of glaucoma until you already have significant vision loss.
 For this reason, routine eye exams that include tonometry are essential to rule out early signs of glaucoma and protect your eyesight.

-Pupils are dilated to obtain a better view of the eye's internal structures.
-Pupil dilation is very important for people with risk factors for eye disease, because it allows for the most thorough evaluation of the health of the inside of your eyes.
+Pupils are dilated to better view the eye's internal structures.
+Pupil dilation is very important for people with risk factors for eye disease because it allows for the most thorough evaluation of the health of the inside of your eyes.

-Based on what the doctor finds, a more thorough ocular medical examination may be recommended.
+A more thorough ocular medical examination may be recommended based on what the doctor finds.
 These procedures are typically billed to your medical insurance.